 Rahul Gandhi files nomination after Congress show of strength in Amethi

-Amethi, Apr 10: Congress president Rahul Gandhi filed his second nomination for the Lok Sabha elections from Amethi after Waynad on Wednesday.
+Amethi, Apr 10: Congress president Rahul Gandhi filed his second nomination for the Lok Sabha elections from Amethi after Wayanad on Wednesday.
 UPA chairperson, Gandhi's mother, Sonia Gandhi and his sister, Priyanka Gandhi Vadra, and Robert Vadra accompanied him in a procession to file his nomination.

 The Congress chief undertook a 3-km road show from Munshiganj-Darpipur to Gauriganj before filing the nomination.